dongliu/traveler-doc/manual/traveler_files/config.md

 Click the
 <a data-toggle="tooltip" title="config the traveler"><i class="fa fa-gear fa-lg"></i></a>
-icon in order to navigate to the traveler configuration page.
+icon on the traveler list table in order to navigate to the traveler configuration page.
 On the configuration page, click on the <button class="btn btn-primary">Edit</button>
 button to update the traveler title or description.
 The deadline is a date picker.
 Click the <button id="add" class="btn btn-primary">Add tags</button>